-Rares Radulescu - MSc student
+Rares Radulescu - PhD student

 Rares Radulescu obtained his master’s degree in Cognitive Neuroscience at Radboud University in Nijmegen (track 2: Perception, Action, & Decision-Making).
 Prior to that, he completed a Bachelor’s degree in Psychology & Technology at the Eindhoven University of Technology, focusing on Lights and Sounds.
 For his bachelor’s thesis, he investigated if metameric lights affect working memory performance by way of intrinsically photosensitive retinal ganglion cells.